-Dr. Wendy Layland B.S.
-(Social Sciences), Flagler College M.A.
-(Christian Leadership), Fuller Seminary D.W.S., The Robert E. Webber Institute for Worship Studies Wendy Curl Layland is a school founder (Veritas Classical School), worship leader, and realtor (owner of Endless Summer Realty).
+Dr. Wendy C. Layland B.A.
+(Social Sciences), Flagler College M.C.L., Fuller Seminary D.W.S., The Robert E. Webber Institute for Worship Studies Wendy Curl Layland is a school founder (Veritas Classical School), worship leader, and realtor (owner of Endless Summer Realty).
 She is married to Brad Layland, CEO of The Focus Group.
 Together they have four teenage children: Max, Dakota, Jack, and Sydney.

 Dr. John Lindsell, Chairman of the Board Ed.M. & Ed.D.
 (Administration, Planning, and Social Policy), Harvard University M.T.S.
 (Church History), Gordon-Conwell Theological Seminary A.B.
-(English Literature), Wheaton College Dr. Lindsell is Headmaster at Fort Bend Christian Academy in Sugar Land, TX.
-He also teaches on finances in non-profit organizations in Harvard's Summer School and has served on the faculty at Kennesaw State University.
-Previously John worked as the Headmaster and CFO at Westminster Schools of Augusta, GA, as Headmaster at the Whitefield Academy in Atlanta, GA, and also as the Assistant Superintendent for Finance for the Merrimack School District in New Hampshire.
+(English Literature), Wheaton College Dr. Lindsell is Head of School, Oakbrook Preparatory School, 190 Lincoln School Road, Spartanburg, SC and lives in Inman, SC.
+He also teaches on fi nances in non-profit organizations in Harvard's Summer School and has served on the faculty at Kennesaw State University.
+Previously John worked as the Headmaster and CFO at Westminster School of Augusta, GA, as Headmaster at the White field Academy in Atlanta, GA, and also as the Assistant Superintendent for Finance for the Merrimack School District in New Hampshire.

-Sarah Monaco Mrs. Monaco is presently a soloist and children's choir director at Blessed Trinity Catholic Church and a soloist at St. Patrick Catholic Church, both located in Jacksonville, FL.
-She is an experienced music teacher teaching grades pre-K to 12, including vocal technique at Douglas Anderson School of the Arts in Jacksonville.
-She is an experienced soloist in many denominations and an international recitalist with concerts in the US, United Kingdom, Argentina, the Philippines, and Brazil.
-As an opera singer, she sang in Cornwall and London.
-She has been a soloist with the Jacksonville Symphony and the Minnesota Orchestra.
-A member of the National Teachers of Singing (NATS), she is an experienced voice teacher with students winning competitions and being accepted to selective music schools.
-Other memberships include the Church Music Association of America and National Pastoral Musicians.
-She is married to Francis Monaco and has 4 children and 8 grandchildren.
-Her hobbies include scuba diving, skiing, hiking, cooking, and training her four Rottweilers.
-Her calling in life is to present beautiful music in the church and to encourage the congregation to be aware of the presence of God.
+Mrs. Sarah Monaco Sarah Monaco is the cantor and children's choir director at Blessed Trinity Catholic Church in Jacksonville, FL.
+She has taught Douglas Anderson School of the Arts in Jacksonville, is a member of the National Teachers of Singing (NATS), and is an experienced music teacher (pre-K through 12th grade).
+Her students have won numerous competitions and been accepted to selective music schools.
+Mrs. Monaco is a member of the Church Musician Association of America and National Pastoral Musicans.
+She has sung as a soloist in churches of many denominations and held recitals and concerts across the globe.
+She is married to Frances Monaco, has eight grandchildren and four children, and her hobbies include scuba diving, skiing and hiking, training her four Rottweilers, and cooking.
+Her call in life is to present beautiful music in the church, and to encourage congregations to be aware of the presence of God.